nyilin/RDataXMan_example_data/README.md

 # RDataXMan_example_data

-This repository contains the four datasets are used in the illustrative example in the user manual of [RDataXMan](https://github.com/nyilin/RDataXMan):
+This repository contains the four simulated datasets are used in the illustrative example in the user manual of [RDataXMan](https://github.com/nyilin/RDataXMan):

 - "QoL survey data.xlsx" contains data collected from the QoL survey.
 - "V2M_C_DIAGNOSIS_P_3yr.csv" is the diagnosis table from the EMR.